chrisliu/vscode-old-server/README.md

-# VS Code Server Patch for Older Linux Distributions
+# VS Code Server Patch for CentOS 7 and Older Linux Distributions

-This repository provides a reproducible build system for running VS Code Server on older Linux distributions like CentOS 7 that have outdated glibc versions.
+This repository provides a reproducible build system for running VS Code Server on older Linux distributions (like CentOS 7) that have outdated glibc versions.
+Based on the [VS Code Remote FAQ](https://code.visualstudio.com/docs/remote/faq#_can-i-run-vs-code-server-on-older-linux-distributions).

 ## Problem